 - How long does it take to build credit?

+The good news is that it doesn’t take too long to build up your credit history if you’re starting from zero.
 According to Experian, one of the major credit bureaus, it takes between three and six months of regular credit activity for your file to become thick enough that a credit score can be calculated.

+At the end of the day, credit cards can help you build credit faster because of how often your information is reported to credit bureaus.
 Many credit card issuers report information about your credit card balance and payment each month.
 So if you make a purchase or two each month and then pay them off, that will be reflected in your credit history.

 Unfortunately, it’s much harder to build good credit than it is to destroy it.
 While it takes three to six months just to accrue enough information in your file to be issued a credit score, it can take much less time to reduce it.